moira-alert/doc/source/overview.rst

 Notifier
 ^^^^^^^^

-Notifier is a Go application that watches for generated events.
+Notifier is a Go application viewing generated events.
 Notifier is responsible for scheduling and sending notifications, observing quiet hours, retrying failed notifications, etc.